jelmersnoeck/jelmersnoeck.github.com/_posts/2016-08-06-experiment.markdown

 ---
 layout: post
-title: Scientific Experiments
+title: Scientific Experiments with Go
 date: 2016-08-08 18:58:13
-description: Evaluate and analyse new code paths without interfering with your users' experience.
+description: Evaluate and analyse new code paths in Go without interfering with your users' experience.
 ---

 Back in February, [GitHub officialy released](http://githubengineering.com/scientist/) Scientist.
 [Scientist](https://github.com/github/scientist) is a Ruby library for carefully refactoring critical paths.